spatialcarpentry/data-hygiene-pres/slides/overview.md

 ## Overview

 ----

-- What can be analyzed spatially?
-- What are the available methods?
+  - cleaning is cool
+  - what's in a name
+  - keeping it simple
+  - don't repeat yourself
+  - formatting